CMSgov/MES-StateOfficerMD/collections/_courses/four/overview.md

 {% include course_lesson_list.html lessons=page.lessons %}

-## What this lesson covers
+## What this course covers

-In the fourth lesson, we'll go further into what makes a healthy and thriving team and how to recognize more complex indicators of team health.
+In the fourth course, we'll go further into what makes a healthy and thriving team and how to recognize more complex indicators of team health.

 {% include course_lesson_summaries.html lessons=page.lessons %}